(part II - The Presqu’île)

 The theater was designed by Gaspard André and inaugurated in 1877.
 Alongside the Comédie-Française and the théâtre de l'Odéon, it is one of few theatres with over 200 years' continual operation in France.

-Several notable actors such as Sarah Bernhardt, Jean Marais, and Fernandel, have acted at the theatre, as well as music-hall stars such as Joséphine Baker, Mistinguett and Maurice Chevalier.
+Several notable actors such as Sarah Bernhardt, Jean Marais, and Fernandel have acted at the theatre and music-hall stars such as Joséphine Baker, Mistinguett, and Maurice Chevalier.
 It is now a municipal theatre directly run by the City of Lyon.
 It has a contemporary and classical repertoire as well as producing new work.